January 10, 2023

-After working on it for the past four years, I’m about to declare my novel, The Translators, finished (at least for now).
-Based on the historical Robert of Ketton and Hermann of Carinthia, it’s a story of adventure, the pursuit of hidden (and forbidden) knowledge, of love and friendship, and of the kaleidoscope of spiritualities in twelfth-century Spain.
+For the past five years, I’ve been working on a novel, The Translators, which will hopefully be finished by summer.
+Based on the historical Robert of Ketton and Hermann of Carinthia, it’s a story about the pursuit of hidden (and forbidden) knowledge, of love and friendship, and the kaleidoscope of spiritualities in twelfth-century Spain.
 The actual Robert and Hermann were both priests (the only way to get an education in those days), astronomers and mathematicians; they were both readers and writers of Arabic, which they learned while in Spain (it wasn’t “Spain” then but a series of smaller kingdoms).
 Robert is credited with being the first translator of the Koran into Latin.
-My novel takes off from what little we know of them and tells a story of their efforts to translate Arab science and bring it to the west while keeping out of view of the Church’s suspicious eyes.
+My novel takes off from what little we know of them and imagines their efforts to translate Arab science for European readers, while keeping out of view of the Church’s suspicious eyes.
 Much drama, much intrigue, and still literary fiction!

 Having kept my head buried in my own writing over the past several years while at the same time reading much good work by friends, colleagues, people I don’t know, I’ve decided to start posting a few comments about books I read and like.

 First up: a book of poetry, Bien Querer, by a friend in Gaucin, Isabel Maria Sánchez Heras.
 Isabel has been an associate editor at Fuente de Libros, a small publishing specializing in work by writers and artists of the Genal Valley in Andalucía.
 Like lots of people in Gaucin I was enchanted with Isabel’s book.
 Here’s my review